kecman/view/PLAN.md

 - [Bindings] Write a function to print in wkt format? simpler custom format?
 - [Bindings] Add libIGL bindings?
 - [UI/UX] Render the axes origin in different color when it's a model origin
-- [UI/UX,Bug] Include axes in fit_on_screen, and fix positioning of near and far planes
 - [Bug] ImGui bindings for unix don't write declare CreateContext arguments #c_call
 - [Bug] Fix normal transformation in shapes.jai and port the fix to par_shapes
 - [Build] Bake fonts into the executable